 Centrebet held a presence in the international online casino and poker industry, however was not permitted to offer these products in Australia due to the Interactive Gambling Act.
 Centrebet was listed on the Australian Stock Exchange in 2006 and bought out by rival Sportingbet in 2011 for $183m. in 2013 William Hill UK spent approximately $700m acquiring the joint Centrebet-Sportingbet operation as well as TomWaterhouse.com.au.

-William Hill spent three years migrating accounts under these three brands onto the William Hill platform before electing the revise the Centrebet brand.
+William Hill spent three years migrating accounts under these three brands onto the William Hill platform before electing to revise the Centrebet brand.
 We are happy to see a great Australian brand back in the industry.